3p1d3m/Rmoji/README.md

 {Rmoji}: A package for inserting emojis in RStudio.
 R package version 0.1.0.
 Available at: <https://github.com/3p1d3m/Rmoji>

-🥲 can I be cited though❓ I ’m an emoji😄
+🥲 can I be cited though❓ I ’m an emoji 😄